morsznetik/pyPlayer/README.md

   - Best quality, slow rendering
   - Slow terminal performance
   - Very good color support (*recommended for high-complexity videos, bad with videos with low dynamic range*)
+- others **(these are very much unsupported and are deprecated!)**:
+  - **blockNoColor**: hacky way to have transparency with block rendering, as the name suggests best way to use it is without color
+  - **blockv2**: hacky way to only have pixel-based rendering with only the full block being used

 ### Color Support

 - Truecolor (Full RGB) rendering
 - Custom frame color options
 - Grayscale conversion

 ### Performance Optimizations

 - Adaptive frame skipping
 - Multi-threaded rendering
 - Pre-rendering capability (*Uses more RAM but enables smoother playback*)
 - Performance metrics and debugging information

 ### Video Processing

 - Automatic frame extraction
 - Audio synchronization
 - Color smoothing